 This is also the perfect opportunity to show off your brand personality.
 Take time to develop an emotional connection with customers that will shape their perception in future interactions.

 2. Brand reputation

 As a brand manager, you must be acutely aware of your company’s search landscape.
-Are your Google search results accurate and positive?
-Or are they irrelevant, negative or nonexistent?
+Is your online presence accurate and positive?
+Or do you need to remove unwanted Google search results?